gchchung/TeloSearchLR/README.md

 ```
 ## To do

-Improving the SVG output.
-PNG output will likely be deprecated in a future release.
+- Improving the SVG output.
+PNG output may be deprecated in a future release as SVG is immediately publication-ready
+- Possibly move to matplotlib for graphing
+- A fork for short paired-end reads?

 ## Contributing